 You don’t have to use it just as a mirrored tray… it could also be used as a mirror with a concrete frame!
 Whatever works best for you!

 I am enjoying it as a little jewelry tray 🙂

 I had so much fun working with concrete, my head is swimming with ideas.
-I have at least two more awesome projects coming soon… make sure you sign up for my newsletter up on the top bar or follow me on Facebook, Instagram or twitter so you don’t miss them!
+I have at least two more awesome projects coming soon… make sure you sign up for my newsletter or follow me on Facebook, Instagram or twitter so you don’t miss them!

 Looking for more ideas on making concrete?